 Each year, Bainbridge Community Foundation recognizes and celebrates inspiring people who live in our community and the inspiring work they do.
 Our board of trustees and staff maintain suggestions for Outstanding Bainbridge Philanthropists: individuals and organizations that, through their acts of generosity and volunteerism, enhance the quality of life in our community.

-- Significant financial support and/or fundraising leadership benefitting Bainbridge Island nonprofits
+- Significant financial support and/or fundraising leadership benefiting Bainbridge Island nonprofits

-- Significant financial support and/or fundraising leadership benefitting other nonprofits serving Bainbridge residents
+- Significant financial support and/or fundraising leadership benefiting other nonprofits serving Bainbridge residents

 - Sustained commitment to philanthropy

 - Encouragement given to others to accept leadership roles in philanthropy and community-building